Series:Mystery & Suspense Short Stories Collection

 Casablanca: a seaport on the Atlantic coast of Morocco.

 Cayenne: a seaport and the capital of French Guiana.
-It was a French penal settlement from 1854 to 1938 and was known as la guillotine sèche or the dry guillotine.
+It was the location of a French penal settlement from 1854 to 1938 and was known as la guillotine sèche or the dry guillotine.
 Devil’s Island, another French penal colony at that time, was located nearby.

 cayman: a reptile related to the alligator but smaller and slimmer and with a proportionally longer tail.
 Native to tropical America.